mendix/docs/content/en/docs/developerportal/deploy/tencent-deploy/_index.md

 #### 3.3.4 Plan

-The Plans tab shows you the database and storage plans which are currently configured for your namespace.
+The **计划** tab shows you the database and storage plans which are currently configured for your namespace.
 Here you can activate and deactivate individual plans.

 #### 3.3.5 Install

-This allows you to download the Configuration Tool by specifying the operating system of the local computer on which you are going to run it.
+The **安装** tab allows you to download the Configuration Tool by specifying the operating system of the local computer on which you are going to run it.

 #### 3.3.6 Additional Information

-Displays information about the namespace, such as software versions (for example, the Operator version).
+The **附加信息** tab displays information about the namespace, such as software versions (for example, the Operator version).

 ## 4 Deploying an App for the First Time